MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/data-section.md

 The variant VT\_DATE format is not directly supported by XML-Data data types.
 The correct format for dates with both a data and time component is yyyy-mm-dd**T**hh:mm:ss.

-For more information about date formats specified by XML, refer to [W3C XMLData Note](https://www.w3.org/tr/1998/note-xml-data/).
+For more information about date formats specified by XML, see [W3C XMLData Note](https://www.w3.org/TR/1998/NOTE-XML-data-0105/).

 When the XML-Data specification defines two equivalent data types (for example, i4 == int), ADO will write out the friendly name but read in both.